 Boston University’s Genetic Counseling program offers access to tremendous resources for clinical experience and laboratory genetic services located within an academic medical center in New England.
-Graduate outcomes include the following:

 The Genetic Counseling profession is regulated nationally by the American Board of Genetic Counselors, Inc. (ABGC).
 In order to become certified as a Certified Genetic Counselor, applicants must have a Master’s degree in Genetic Counseling from a program that is accredited by the Accreditation Council for Genetic Counseling, Inc. (ACGC).
-Boston University School of Medicine’s (BUSM) Master of Science in Genetic Counseling Program is accredited by the ACGC and thereby meets the academic requirements for national certification as a Certified Genetic Counselor.
+Boston University Chobanian & Avedisian School of Medicine’s Master of Science in Genetic Counseling Program is accredited by the ACGC and thereby meets the academic requirements for national certification as a Certified Genetic Counselor.
 Additionally, some states also regulate the Genetic Counseling profession at the state level.
 For more information please visit the State Authorization and Distance Education website.